arg0NNY/BetterAnimations/docs/create/injects.md

 ## Basic usage

-To call an inject declare `inject` property containing the name of the inject you want to call anywhere inside _injectable_ and pass **parameters** that this specific inject accepts.
+To call an inject declare `inject` property with the name of the inject you want to call anywhere inside _injectable_ and pass **parameters** that this specific inject accepts.

 For example, inject <InjectRef inject="element" />, according to <InjectRef inject="element" text="Reference" />, when used with no parameters,